fxckultimv/KorolevService/README.md

-## Basically two separate scripts that transfer files from a SFTP (pass=key) to a VDS and then saves them on am S3.
+## Basically two separate scripts that can transfer files from a SFTP (pass=key) to a VDS and then save them on am S3.

 Other script is looking through these files for an ID that he gets from a web-service through the grpc route.